betterscientificsoftware/bssw-tutorial-sc20/index.md

 A video walk-through of (most of) this exercise is available at: <https://youtu.be/QE4RFp8lGiQ>
 * This video was created by Mark Miller (LLNL) for tutorial at ATPESC earlier this year.
 Where he refers to the repository as `hello-numerical-world-atpesc-2020`, substitute `hello-numerical-world-sc20`.

+---
 ## Resources from Presentations
-*These are the links included in the tutorial presentations, for easier access*
+*These are the links included in the tutorial presentations, included here for easier access*

-* Module 0:
+* Module 0: Introduction
   * [Citation for this tutorial](https://dx.doi.org/10.6084/m9.figshare.12994376)
   * [IDEAS Productivity Project](http://ideas-productivity.org)
     * [IDEAS Productivity mailing list](http://eepurl.com/cQCyJ5)